ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 While these criteria attempt to document the policy, that policy still involves human judgment.
-Targets must fulfill the spirit of the requirements as well, as determined by the judgment of the approving teams.
+Targets must fulfill the spirit of the requirements as well, as determined by the judgment of the Zebra team.
 Neither this policy nor any decisions made regarding targets shall create any binding agreement or estoppel by any party.